NurseyitTursunkulov/Bilyard/README.md

  <img src="https://user-images.githubusercontent.com/18099819/58758182-447a3300-8539-11e9-82f7-cc07d76c7d63.png" width="200">
 </p>
-Raspbery pi will controll rele.
+ Android app will display all game processes.
+Will save to and load from database Raspbery pi will controll rele.
 And it will recieve commands from Android phone
 <img src="https://www.trafex.nl/wp-content/uploads/2014/08/2014-08-22-13.29.36.jpg" width="418">